loujaybee/getintoopenbanking/docs/roadmap.md

-# Roadmap — Get Into Open Banking
+# Roadmap

-The full list of things to come on Get Into Open Banking.
+All upcoming changes to **Get Into Open Banking**.

-This page details the full list of questions to answer and tutorials to write for Get Into Open Banking:

-* TPP Onboarding
-* How to build a TPP
-* How to build a TPP in NodeJS
+* More information on all the technical details (OAuth, OpenIDConnect, eIDAS...)
     * Understanding FAPI
     * Understanding OpenID Connect
+    * Understanding eIDAS
+* TPP's
+    * Where to start
+    * How to build a TPP
+* FI's
-* What is eIDAS and why should you care?
+    * What you need to know

 If you've got a request, [file it as an issue](https://github.com/loujaybee/getintoopenbanking/issues)